hennas/Senti24/README.md

 ```
 Getting word_tokenize() from the NTLK library working, might require some extra steps.

+If the GUI info provided in this README is not enough, email us.

 ## Running the GUI
 After completing the setup, you can run the GUI with the following command:
 ```bash